-There is a heavy price to pay for non-linearity and for flexible inventory management: you'll end up with an inflated inventory full of junk without knowing exactly why you have picked it and what you should do with it now.
+There is a heavy price to pay for the non-linearity and the flexible inventory management.
+You'll end up with an inflated inventory full of junk without knowing exactly why you have picked it and what you should do with it now.
 Since there are so many ways to solve a problem, it is hard to follow one concrete way, and easy to get confused while accumulating an obscene amount of useless inventory items.
 Without the ability to choose one course and then design it tightly, with interesting, interconnected challenges, the non-linear philosophy turned the game into a rather messy exercise in clueless experimenting.
 Perhaps non-linearity just doesn't sit well with the adventure genre.

 Other than that, there are some very annoying sequences in the game.
 The jungle on Cat Isle comes to mind.
 You have to navigate your way through a small maze without knowing the directions.
 That would have been half of the trouble if the navigation weren't so confusing: every time you leave a screen, you appear on the bottom of the next one, regardless of the direction which you came from.
 Perhaps an overview map or some in-game hints for directions would have helped.